getgrav/grav-learn/pages/08.advanced/05.multisite-setup/docs.17.md

 Once created, the `setup.php` is called every time a user requests a page.
 In order to serve multiple websites from one single installation, this script (roughly speaking) has to tell Grav where the files (for the configurations, themes, plugins, pages etc.) for a specific subsite are located.

-The provided snippets below setup your Grav installation in such a way that a request like
+The provided snippets below set up your Grav installation in such a way that a request like

 [prism classes="language-text"]
 https://<subsite>.example.com   -->   user/env/<subsite>.example.com